vijay-0108/8-Week-SQL-Challenge/Week 2/README.md

 ### Question 3
 ### 3. What was the most common exclusion?

---- we can see a relationship between the no of pizza's in an order to the time taken to complete the order
 ```` SQL
 WITH RECURSIVE numbers AS (
   SELECT 1 AS n